Skip to main content

 The SOSCHI project has engaged with a range of global stakeholders to avoid duplication of effort and support global implementation of the SOSCHI framework.
 The main benefit of the SOSCHI framework, and its contribution to this field, is providing National Statistics Organisations (NSOs) and other government institutions with harmonised indicators, validated methods and practical tools, to improve the monitoring of climate change impacts on health.

-We are seeking endorsement of the SOSCHI framework by the UN Statistical Commission to become part of the authoritative UN Global Set of Climate Change Statistics and Indicators UN Global Set of Climate Change Statistics and Indicators (first adopted in March 2022).
-This activity is being progressed through the UN Expert Group on Environment and Climate Change Statistics (EG-ECCS).
+Six headline indicators from the SOSCHI framework were endorsed by the 57th session of the United Nations Statistical Commission (3-6 March 2026) as part of the authoritative UN Global Set of Climate Change Statistics and Indicators .
+This was progressed through the UN Expert Group on Environment and Climate Change Statistics (EG-ECCS) and its Sub-Group on Climate and Health.

 How were the SOSCHI topics and indicators selected?